Peter Marzio: Museum of Fine Arts, Houston

 Marzio became the director of the Museum of Fine Arts, Houston in 1982.
 Under his leadership, the museum saw major changes in his 28 years.
 Marzio made a point of bringing art from different cultures into the museum's collection.
 He created specific departments for Asian and Latin American art.
 In 2001, he worked to establish the International Center for the Arts of the Americas.
 During his tenure the museum's collection increased from 14,000 to 62,000 works of art.
 Attendance grew from 380,000 to 2.5 million visitors, and the endowment grew from $25 million to a high of $1.2 billion in 2008.
 This success led to Marzio's becoming one of the highest paid non-profit CEOs–in 2008, Marzio was the 6th highest paid charity CEO, earning over $1 million in compensation that year.
 Marzio also oversaw the creation of a sculpture garden designed by Isamu Noguchi in 1986.
 Additionally, he contributed to the creation of the MFAH's Rienzi, a house museum on a four-and-a-half acre estate dedicated to European art donated by Henry Masterson III.
 For the Chinese gallery that Marzio created, he commissioned Cai Guo-Qiang to create a large and extravagant piece of art by using gunpowder in a live performance.
 Before his death, Marzio was planning a third building dedicated to the progression of art across various cultures.
 Marzio's work was acknowledged by directors across the country.
 James Cuno, director of the Art Institute of Chicago at the time, said of Marzio, "He was such a role model for all of us, a director whose priorities were the collection and the community.
 He inspired us, challenged us and helped us."

 Art author

-In addition to his role as a museum director, Marzio wrote three books in his career.
+In addition to his role as a museum director, Marzio wrote four books in his career.
 The most notable was an examination of the work of Rube Goldberg called The Art of Rube Goldberg which was met with critical acclaim in 1973.
 Additionally, Marzio wrote two books on lithography–in 1976, The Art Crusade: An Analysis of American Drawing Manuals, 1820–1860 and, in 1979, The Democratic Art—Pictures Pictures for a 19th-Century America: Chromolithography, 1840–1900.